spacebarchat/docs/docs/setup/server/reverseProxy.md

 Below is an example NGINX config.
 On Ubuntu, you can put this in `/etc/nginx/sites-available/fosscord`, and enable it with `ln -s /etc/nginx/sites-available/fosscord /etc/nginx/sites-enabled/` and `systemctl restart nginx`

+!!! info "Other distros and Windows may not have a `sites-available`, `sites-enabled` directory structure.
+You may need to edit the `/etc/nginx/nginx.conf` file instead, or place new files in a `conf.d` directory, for example."

 ```nginx
 server {
 	# Change server_name